saemy/android-api-SecureKeys/README.md

 Relevant notes for developing it:
 - JNI/Java bridge Tests are not supported by the platform so a "proxy" was created for giving it compatibility.
 Since this is not crucial for the project, it only works from the IDE, not from console (I should add all the classpaths dynamically before running the JUnit Starter. **Please ensure ALL the tests of the `:core` module pass from the Android Studio IDE**
 - JNI Tests are not supported out of the box, so there are no tests for it.
 A PR is welcome adding them (using cppunit or some tool ofc)

-### Future roadmap:
-- [ ] Let the consumer set their own AES key (this is tricky, key shouldnt be exposed to APK but should be visible for apt AND JNI), maybe defer the `.so` compilation to the application and ship in the aar `.cpp/.h` classes?
-- [ ] Add cppunit for testing c++ classes
-- [ ] Let the dev change the filename where the constants are stored